CodeToolPerson/better_player_plus/doc/controlsconfiguration.md

 ///Color of the background, when no frame is displayed. final Color backgroundColor;

-///Quality of Gaussian Blur for x (iOS only). final double sigmaX;
+///Quality of Gaussian Blur for x (Cupertino-styled). final double sigmaX;

-///Quality of Gaussian Blur for y (iOS only). final double sigmaY;
+///Quality of Gaussian Blur for y (Cupertino-styled). final double sigmaY;
 ```